-Enter the heat energy of a system and the work performed on that system to calculate the change in internal energy.
-This calculator can also determine the work or heat energy if provided the other variables.
+Enter the heat transferred to/from a system (Q) and the work done on that system (W) to calculate the change in internal energy (ΔU).
+This calculator can also determine the work or heat if you provide the other variables.

 Change in Internal Energy Formula